AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Limitations

 \section{Limitations}

 In this paper, we focus on constructing an automatic agent learning framework dubbed {\ours}.
 Despite our best efforts, this paper may still have some remaining limitations.

-\paragraph{Tasks and Backbones.} For experimental convenience, we only evaluate our method on complex question-answering tasks with the Llama-2-chat model series.
-However, there are many other interactive scenarios and backbone models beyond these.
-Other complex tasks include web \cite{webshop,webarena}, household \cite{virtualhome,alfworld}, robotics \cite{saycan}, etc., and more backbone models include Vicuna \cite{fastchat}, ChatGLM \cite{chatglm}, Mistrial \cite{mistrial}, etc. We plan to conduct further research on applying {\ours} to a wider range of tasks and backbones in the future.
+\paragraph{Tasks.} In this paper, we mainly focus on complex question-answering tasks.
+However, there are many other more complex interactive scenarios, including web \cite{webshop,webarena}, household \cite{virtualhome,alfworld}, traveling \cite{travelplanner}, robotics \cite{saycan}, etc. For example, we have investigated the use of \textsc{Meta-Agent} performing random explorations \citep{world_model,bagel} in virtual environments to replace the process of task and trajectory synthesis through self-instruct and zero-shot planning.
+We plan to conduct further research on applying {\ours} to a wider range of tasks based on this in the future.

 \paragraph{Boosting Knowledge via Self-Instruct.} As analyzed in \S\ref{sec:analysis}, the planning performance of {\ours} can be limited by the model's ability to access internal knowledge through self-instruct.
 While the current phenomenon allows us to achieve lightweight self-differentiation in terms of parameters and data, it is still necessary to research how to enrich knowledge as much as possible within the constraints of limited data.